 This is a comprehensive summary of the book Alchemy: The Dark Art and Curious Science of Creating Magic in Brands, Business, and Life by Rory Sutherland (part of the business book summaries collection).
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
 Supporting Members get full access.

 Alchemy offers a refreshingly different way of doing business and solving problems.
 Instead of relying on what is visible and rational, if we want to make our product seem magical in the eyes of others, we should focus more on the unspoken and the irrational.
-Rory Sutherland, vice chairman of Ogilvy, argues that we all frantically pursue the logical solutions to the problems we encounter.
+Rory Sutherland, the vice-chairman of Ogilvy, argues that we all frantically pursue the logical solutions to the problems we encounter.
 However, this makes us blind to the best solutions because we live in an irrational world.
 A lot of times, especially in business, the less obvious, illogical solution is the best approach to reach a wider audience and make your product more appealing.

 The Core Idea:

 Just because something doesn’t look good in a spreadsheet doesn’t mean that it’s not good.
 Not every solution needs to have a convincing rationale argument to be considered.
 Humans make judgments not always based on careful investigation and deductive logic.
 They, we, decide what to buy, what to consume by relying on something much more primitive – emotion and intuition.
-Both things that cannot be measured nor place on a graph.
+Both things that cannot be measured nor placed on a graph.
 That’s why, paying attention to the psycho-logical, as Rory Sutherland calls it, and going with what most consider to be a silly solution often works best.